 A major challenge in cerebellar physiology is determining how the stereotypic, conserved circuitry of the cerebellar cortex underlies its fundamental computations and contributions to behavior.
 We leverage novel approaches for wide-field optical imaging of the cerebellar cortex in awake, behaving mice, as well as intersectional strategies for sensing and manipulation of neurons, in order to determine how networks of cerebellar neurons are organized, and how the modulation of these networks contributes to motor and non-motor behavior.
+We are exploring cerebellar modulation using calcium, serotonin, and voltage indicators in order to understand how cerebellar activity contributes to both healthy motor and nonmotor behavior.

 While not traditionally associated with epilepsy or seizures, the cerebellum is a potentially key node in seizure networks, as cerebellar manipulations can attenuate seizures, and cerebellar alterations occurring with chronic epilepsy can predict comorbidities and negative outcomes, including sudden unexplained death in epilepsy (SUDEP).
 We are examining how cerebellar neurons interact with seizure networks, including how the activity of different populations can be modulated to inhibit seizures, how chronic seizures impact cerebellar structure and function, and how these alterations lead to comorbidities and negative outcomes like SUDEP.